Play Video

 Use Obstacles for Practice

-A great way to bring your attention back to your horse is by setting up some obstacles in your arena to ride over.
+A great way to bring your attention back to your horse and find focus is by setting up some obstacles in your arena to ride over.
 You can use practical items laying around your barn like hay bales, cones, buckets, and colored rings.
 Or you can include obstacles that you’re more likely to find in a competitive trail class like poles, standards, bridges, and gates.

 Place the items you have around the arena, setting them about 30 to 40 feet apart.
 They need to be far enough apart so that you have time focus, process what you’re doing, and then properly cue your horse to get through them.